 Yes.
 The CSO facilitates a Mock Interview Program, which allows you to interview with a practicing attorney at their place of employment; mock interviews can also be given by a career counselor.
 Please contact the Assistant Director for more information.

 Remember that finding a job is a job.
 It takes time.
-It is important that you remain persistent, and hone your resume and cover letter writing skills.
+It is important that you remain persistent, volunteer, network, and hone your resume and cover letter writing skills.

 Yes and no. With large firms, it is best that you follow the recruiting calendar for Fall Recruitment (as a 2L).
 If you miss the application deadline, it is highly unlikely that you will be considered.
 For small and mid-sized firms, it is always recommended that you send "unsolicited" resumes because their hiring needs are less predictable.
 Please see our resume/cover letter samples on the website and consult with a CSO counselor to learn how to make your unsolicited applications more successful.

 The Mentor Program begins during spring semester and is open to all 1Ls.
 Because of the demand, not all first-year students who wish to participate will be paired with a mentor.
 The process is typically first-come, first-served.

 Generally, most alumni work at firms in Southern California.
 Fowler School of Law alumni presently work in many different states and several foreign countries.
 And those numbers are growing.